NoroffFEU/development-platforms/vue.js-case-study.md

  ### Pros
 - **Small in size:** The framework is only 18kb and is fast to install.
-- **Performance:** Using a virtual DOM, page rendering is pretty quick and thus improves the application's overall performance.
+- **Performance:** Using a virtual DOM, page rendering is pretty quick and thus improves the application's overall performance
+- **Data-binding** Two-way databinding
+- **Light learning curve** All you need to know is basic HTML, CSS and Javascript

 ## Getting Started